Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: MgCO3

-Magnesite is less common in well-formed crystals, mainly occurring as aggregates.
-It can be differentiated from calcite as there is no reaction with cold hydrochloricacid.
+Magnesite rarely occurs as well-formed crystals.
+It mainly forms as an aggregate.
+You can distinguish it from calcite because it has no reaction to cold hydrochloric acid.
 Magnesite commonly occurs in association with gray or almost black-colored minerals that can help with identification.

 magnesite - carbonates